dreamcatcher-tech/network/website/nfas/Requests/02 Funding.md

 1. Be in any way misleading in terms of what will be produced with this round of investment vs what the future may hold after that.

+#### Done

+1. A test pitch to three 'friendly' potential investors who will give us full and fair feedback, with that feedback being incorporated into the pitch.
+1. Three real-life investment pitches where feedback is such that the QA Authority believes they understood the value proposition and has gained feedback to that end on the proposed legal structure.

 ### Tactical Intent 2: Take in Investment.

 To take in investment, we believe that we need a legal vehicle in place which Investors can have confidence in.
+We believe that if the structure does not clearly identify itself as being of a known type (Company, Co-op, e.g.) in the key jurisdictions, we're likely at some point to be forced into one of those definitions and may face retrospective legal action against us.
 The properties of this legal vehicle are that it:

 #### Must